Cybersecurity

 Secure Your Email

-Email is the primary delivery mechanism for phishing attacks and malware.
+Email is the primary delivery mechanism for phishing attacks and malware, with users clicking on phishing links in under 60 seconds on average.
 Implement email filtering, anti-spam measures, and train employees to recognize suspicious messages before clicking links or opening attachments.
+Notably, 57.7% of malicious email attachments are PDFs (RSA 2025), so training employees to scrutinize file attachments is critical.

 Back Up Your Data Regularly